 The Sausalito Art Festival welcomes artists from around the United States and the world so be prepared for some incredibly creative, thought-provoking art that will make you struggle with questions of aesthetics, taste, and the subjective and leave you asking the question “Why is this art?”

-This festival is the one thing that makes me want to go back to San Francisco year after year expressly for Labor Day weekend, and although I’ve been foiled by other obligations elsewhere on the same weekend, I’m jumping on the bandwagon right now and declaring it to anyone who will listen: Sausalito Art Festival 2013!
+This festival is the one thing that makes me want to go back to San Francisco year after year expressly for Labor Day weekend, and although I’ve been foiled by other obligations elsewhere on the same weekend, I hope I have the opportunity to visit again soon.

 I love attending festivals whenever I travel–do you?
 What’s your favorite festival to go to?
 Do you travel especially to attend?